Idrijski žlikrofi

 Instructions:

-- Boil a pot of water and cook the žlikrofi until they float to the surface.
+6. Bring a pot of water to a boil and cook the žlikrofi until they float to the surface.

-- Žlikrofi are usually served either with 'bakalca', mutton sauce, pork cracklings or drizzled with lard and sprinkled with chives.
+7. Žlikrofi are typically served with bakalca, pork cracklings, or simply drizzled with butter or lard and sprinkled with chives.